gheeres/node-activedirectory/README.md

 + `sizeLimit` - the maximum number of entries to return.
 Defaults to 0 (unlimited).
 + `timeLimit` - the maximum amount of time the server should take in responding, in seconds.
 Defaults to 10.
 Lots of servers will ignore this.

-Options for activedirectory.js:

-+ `baseDN` - The alternative baseDN to use than the one specified in the ctor.
 + `includeMembership` - Indicates that a search or find operation should enumerate the group memberships of the specified result types.
 Supported values are [ 'user', 'group', 'all' ].
 + `includeDeleted` - Indicates that results should include tombstoned / deleted